There are many different legal issues around trading, from what to do if someone fails to pay you on time, to the law around import and export.

 Trading issues and the law

-Below are links to free online information about some of the most common trading issues:
+Below you will find links to free information about some of the most common trading issues:

 Rights and restrictions